 The popular currencies table on the right is segmented into two categories.
-Let’s take Singapore for example.
-The Inbound list consists of the currencies that are most searched for in Singapore by users outside of Singapore and is ranked accordingly by highest demand.
+Let's take Hong Kong for example.
+The Inbound list consists of the currencies that are most searched for in Hong Kong by users outside of Hong Kong and is ranked accordingly by highest demand.
 Let your cursor hover over a currency and you will be able to see the percentage of searches for that currency.

-The Outbound list consists of a list of currencies that are most requested for in Singapore by searches originating from within Singapore as well
+The Outbound list consists of a list of currencies that are most requested for in Hong Kong by searches originating from within Hong Kong as well